aparnah92/-Project-in-r/README.md

-# -Project-in-r
+# Coursework Projects
-Predective modelling in R
+1) Predective modelling in R
 The dataset used for this code is added to the repository.

 Dataset: Vertebral column of orthopedic patients